 |Material||Lycra and microfiber|

-With tough-looking designs like army green and blue wolf, these half-finger gloves are excellent for urban boys and girls.
+These half-finger gloves are excellent for urban boys and girls with tough-looking designs like army green and blue wolf.
 They work great for sports such as biking, skateboarding, and roller-skating.

 The thick, shock-absorbing material around the palm area reduces the chance of painful accidents.
 The gloves are ergonomically designed to hug the natural curves of the fingers, ensuring flexibility and comfort.
 They’re made from a stretchy blend of spandex and microfiber to create a hand-hugging glove.